Make Krishna-katha a Daily Joy: Practical Insights from Srimad Bhagavatam 10.1.8–13

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What micro-practices are suggested?
+What micro-practices are recommended for busy practitioners?

-How are obstacles addressed?
+How are obstacles like distraction, fatigue, and irregular schedules addressed?